Indoor cricket: Equipment

 The stumps used in indoor cricket are not, for obvious reasons, stuck in the ground.
 Instead, they are collapsible spring-loaded stumps that immediately spring back to the standing position when knocked over.
-The ball used in indoor cricket is a modified cricket ball, with a softer centre.
-The ball also differs in that it is yellow to make it more obvious to see indoors against varied backgrounds.
+The ball used in indoor cricket is a modified cricket ball, with a softer centre.The ball also differs in that it is yellow to make it more obvious to see indoors against varied backgrounds.
 Both traditional outdoor cricket bats or more specialised lighter-weight indoor cricket bats may be used.
-The gloves are typically lightweight cotton with no protective padding on the outside.
-The palm-side of the gloves usually have embedded rubber dots to aid grip.
+The gloves are typically lightweight cotton with no protective padding on the outside.The palm-side of the gloves usually have embedded rubber dots to aid grip.

 Scoring

-Scoring in indoor cricket is divided into 4 types: physical runs, bonus runs, the usual extras/sundries, and penalty-minus runs.
-Physical runs are scored by both batsmen completing a run from one crease to the other.
-Bonus runs are scored when the ball hits a net.
-Bonus scores for particular parts of the nets follow:
+Scoring in indoor cricket is divided into 4 types: physical runs, bonus runs, the usual extras/sundries, and penalty-minus runs.Physical runs are scored by both batters completing a run from one crease to the other.Bonus runs are scored when the ball hits a net.Bonus scores for particular parts of the nets follow: